 And finally, it’s pink and it makes me feel bright and happy when I wear it!

 Want to buy one now?
 Click here to go straight to Berghaus online

 Are you looking to buy a new jacket?
-Or have you tried the Berghaus Paclite 2.0 jacket?
+Or have you tried the Berghaus Paclite 2.0 Jacket?
 Is there anything else I’ve missed in my review of the jacket?
 Ask me any more questions in the comments below or Facebook @beckythetraveller

-Save me to your Travel Pinterest boards
+Save me to your Hiking Gear Pinterest boards